 Each June bank holiday, some of the most distinguished names in contemporary literature, join travelling storytellers, experimental poets, local songwriters, cutting-edge novelists, and readers from all corners of the globe, to create a literary mecca in the heart of the Irish countryside.

-Listowel Writers’ Week is the literary festival to beat all literary festivals, continuing to lure the leading lights of contemporary literature to the beautiful Irish countryside for five days of talks, walks, panels, performance, visual arts, theatre, masterclasses and much more.
+Some 49 years later, Listowel Writers’ Week continues to lure the leading lights of contemporary literature to the beautiful Irish countryside for five days of talks, walks, panels, performance, visual arts, theatre, masterclasses and much more.

-JM Coetzee, Edna O’Brien, Seamus Heaney, Kazuo Ishiguro, Anne Enright, Graham Norton, Alan Cumming, Germaine Greer, John McGahern & Robert Fisk are some of the fantastic writers we have welcomed over the years.
-We look forward each year to adding to this renowned list and welcoming many more.
+JM Coetzee, Edna O’Brien, Seamus Heaney, Kazuo Ishiguro, Anne Enright, Graham Norton, Alan Cumming, Germaine Greer, John McGahern & Robert Fisk are among the fantastic writers we have welcomed over the years and we look forward each year to adding to this renowned list.

 Today, the Festival programmes over 120 events across the five days, which are enjoyed by people of all ages.